 Forestry Field Operations is currently identifying, notifying adjacent property owners and removing the trees identified as "priority removals" in the tree inventory.

 - Forestry Field Operations marks each tree to be removed with a green painted dot on the street side*

 - Residents on the block where a tree(s) will be removed are notified via letter/door hanger.

 - The tree(s) are removed following receipt of the letter by residents.
-This may be as soon as 7 days after the letter has been received, or may be longer depending on forestry workload and priorities.
+This may be as soon as 7 days after the letter has been received, but may be as long as 4 months depending on forestry workload, priorities and available resources.

 *Emergency tree removals may not be marked with a green dot or have resident notification prior to removal.

-Any questions or concerns regarding the removal of a tree—or if you believe that a city-managed tree is a hazard and requires immediate maintenance/inspection—please contact Forestry at 734-794-6364 or submit a service request through the Citizen Request System Web page.
+Any questions or concerns regarding the removal of a tree—or if you believe that a city-managed tree is a hazard and requires immediate maintenance/inspection—please contact Forestry at 734-794-6364 or email email@example.com.

 During the city’s focus on dead trees and priority removals, the Forestry unit will conduct limited tree trimming.
 Trimming will only be performed in response to clearance issues (road signs, safety, etc.), emergency/immediate hazards, storm damage or construction activities.
 Please note that independent contractors not affiliated with city (e.g., contractors for DTE Energy) will continue to perform tree trimming activities.